-The Fellowship covers the articling student’s salary and benefits and reimbursement of the LSUC Licensing Process Fees.
-An amount will also be available to the host organization for out-of-pocket expenses that are required to host an articling student, such as purchasing a computer, purchasing an online legal research account, continuing legal education courses and conferences, and work-related travel for the fellow.
+The PIAF covers the articling student’s salary and benefits and includes reimbursement of the lawyer licensing process fees.
+An amount will also be available to the host organization for out-of-pocket expenses that are required to host an articling student, such as purchasing a computer, purchasing an online legal research account, continuing legal education courses, and pre-approved work-related travel for the fellow.

 To be eligible, the host organization must: